danepozzi/rc-custom-feed/README.md

-# RC Custom Feed
+# RC Portal Feed

-This is a tool to help creating custom feeds for the Research Catalaogue portals.
-A "feed" is created in the RC by tagging a group of exposition with a unique keyword.
-This tool takes one feed and renders it to a carousel.
-I chose the carousel to keep it compact and with a fixed size, but there might be more clever layouts.
-The idea is then that portal admnins should be able to create custom landing pages (block pages) for the portals, in which carousels can be embedded with an iframe mirroring https://external.resource/keyword/
+This is a collection of tools to support the design of a Research Catalogue portal homepage.
+It is specifically aimed at generating exposition feeds that can be embedded in a block page to display the portal research activities.
+A feed looks like this:

+<div style="position: relative;overflow: hidden;width: 100%;padding-top: 43.75%;"><iframe src="https://rcdata.org/?keyword=theater&elements=4&order=recent&portal=&issue=" style="position: absolute;top: 0;left: 0;bottom: 0;right: 0;width: 100%;height: 100%;"></div>

+## Feed Generation

+Exposition feeds can be generated using a dedicated [feed generator](http://rcfeed.rcdata.org/generate/).

+## Test and Development

-## To Test
+### To Test

 __npx elm-watch hot__